 - How the salve is made

 - How the salve is applied

-In this article, learn four key components of a quality therapeutic salve that make it a good first aid salve for minor skin issues and injuries (like our Cortesia Healing Salve), or a deep penetrating salve that helps with muscles, joints, bones, and buffering membranes (like our Cortesia Deep Penetrating Salve).
+In this article, learn about these four key components of a quality therapeutic salve that make it 1) a good FIRST AID SALVE for minor skin issues and injuries (like our Cortesia Healing Salve), and/or 2) a DEEP PENETRATING SALVE that helps with muscles, joints, bones, and buffering membranes (like our Cortesia Deep Penetrating Salve).

 The Restorative Qualities of the Herbs Used

 An herbal salve can be one of the most beneficial remedies in self-care.
 The advantage of using an herbal salve is its ability to provide TARGETED RELIEF via immediate dermal penetration and/or absorption.
 This is because the skin’s penetrating and absorbent qualities (up to 60%) allow plant nutrients to permeate its Epidermal, Dermal, and deeper Subcutaneous layers.
 An oral tincture, on the other hand, is absorbed into the bloodstream and allows for the slow release of nutrients.
 (If you want to learn more about the miracle of your skin and all the neat things underneath it, here is a good read.)

 We believe that every medicine cabinet should have two types of salves: